afdaniele/compose/public_html/data/showdown/documents/v0.9/setup.md

 **\\compose\\** is designed to work on Linux servers.
 No official support is provided for Microsoft Windows OS or Mac OS X.
-This guide is based on [Ubuntu 16.04 LTS](http://releases.ubuntu.com/16.04/) but the instructions should be valid for any Debian-based distribution of Linux.
+This guide is based on [Ubuntu 16.04 LTS](http://releases.ubuntu.com/16.04/) but the instructions should be valid for any Debian-based distribution.
 For other Linux distributions, you may need to adapt the commands below to your Operating System.